hvac-io/hvac-io.github.io/_posts/2014-05-18-a-new-begining.md

 We also took the opportunity to make some major changes in the site aesthetic and in the backend architecture.
-Our services are now even more reliable and able to deal with all sorts of enterprises.
+Our services are now even more reliable and able to deal with all sorts of enterprise.

 We are very excited with about those changes, but also about the brand new [analytics tools](https://hvac.io/services/vigilia#analysis) we